Great Ormside

-Great Ormside is a small village in the parish of Ormside, in the Eden District, in the English county of Cumbria.
+Great Ormside is a small village in the parish of Ormside, in the Westmorland and Furness district, in the English county of Cumbria.
 It is a few miles away from the small town of Appleby-in-Westmorland.
 It is near the River Eden.
 There is also the smaller neighbouring hamlet of Little Ormside.
 It also has a church called St. James's Church.

-Close to the church in Great Ormside, Ormside Hall is a 17th-century house which incorporates the remains of a late 14th- or early 15th-century tower house.
+Close to the church in Great Ormside is Ormside Hall, 17th-century house which incorporates the remains of a late 14th- or early 15th-century tower house.